Seeking Paid Long Term Apprentice

 Successful 72 y.o. retiring farmer/rancher seeking paid apprentice.
 100-acre rural forested/9 acres pastured land in S. Oregon Cascades at 2,800 ft. with pristine air and environment.
 Organic pastured beef main operation.
 Very established customer base.
 Pastures have a 10%+ organic matter content and over 30 fenced pastures that make Mob grazing (a’la Joel Salatin) quite sustainable and ecologically sound.

 Seek mature, responsible, teachable person.
-There may be options for your garden, poultry, rabbits, herbs, mushrooms, bees, forest products or other business, if you have one or have thought of having one.
-We have wide-ranging, comprehensive, ongoing projects in farming and construction, skills that will be warmly shared and taught on an ongoing basis as the jobs come up.
+There may be options for your garden, poultry, rabbits, herbs, mushrooms, bees, forest products or other business if you have one.
+We have wide-ranging, comprehensive, ongoing projects in farming, construction and associated activities on an ongoing basis as the jobs come up.
 You do not have to have prior experience in all of them.
 Basic Ag and/or Animal Husbandry experience is necessary but the desire and willingness to learn is the most important part one can bring to any project in life.

 To work with a person who is interested in what is

 being done on the property and to see if it is the right

 fit for both of us.
 I feel it is important to develop trust